nexda-decompiler/nexda/README.md

 - **Hex Dump Generation**: Create hex representations of binary data for detailed inspection and analysis.
 - **Memory Analysis**: Monitor and analyze memory usage of running applications to identify performance bottlenecks and memory leaks.
 - **Disassembly**: Convert machine code to assembly code using our custom disassembler.
+- **Decompilation**: Convert compiled code back into source code (C) for easier understanding and modification.
+- **Cross-platform**: Compatible with Windows, macOS, and Linux platforms.

 ## Getting Started